 Limit What You Share with Uninvolved Parties

 After getting hurt, you might want to share updates about your condition online.
 Yet, this could work against you.
 For instance, sharing a photo on social media can make it seem like you’re not really injured.
-Posting information that contradicts what you share with the claims adjuster could jeopardize your case.
+Posting information that contradicts what you share with the insurance adjuster could jeopardize your case.

 During this challenging time, you’re more than welcome to reach out to your friends and family for support.
 However, we encourage you to limit what you share on social media.